Realm Wire

 VIEWS

-Share to XShare to Reddit
+Share on XShare on Reddit

 2025 was a massive year for Anime.
 As streaming charts were packed with familiar titles, theatres were filling up again, and it finally felt like anime series and movies had made their way into the same pop culture lane as superhero franchises.